 Prerequisite: Admission to the program with advanced standing status.
 An overview of social work principles and skills.
 This is a transition course to orient students who already have a B.S.W. degree to the graduate degree perspective.
 This course is for advanced standing students only.

-SOWK 6003 Social Work Practice with Groups I
+SOWK 6004 Social Work Practice with Groups

 Prerequisite: Admission to the program.
-Introduction to knowledge, skills, and values that underlie contemporary social work practice with groups.
+Introduction to knowledge, skills, and values that underlie contemporary social work practice with various types of groups and group dynamics.